 Doctoral program faculty have responsibility for the integrity of the academic program.
 Faculty continually assess and enhance the program’s content and requirements to meet the needs of the field of psychology.

-- To provide students with a comprehensive knowledge base in the scientific foundations of psychology and prepare them to utilize this knowledge as practitioner-scholars.
+- Students acquire a comprehensive knowledge base in the scientific foundations of psychology and are prepared to utilize this knowledge as practitioner-scholars.

-- To prepare students to become competent clinicians who integrate contemporary theories and research findings with practice and are proficient in evidence-based assessment, diagnosis, intervention and outcome evaluation.
+- Students acquire the necessary knowledge and skills to become competent clinicians who integrate contemporary theories and research findings with practice in order to be proficient in evidence-based assessment, diagnosis, intervention and outcome evaluation.

-- To foster students’ understanding of psychological research and how it informs clinical practice.
+- Students acquire knowledge of psychological research and how it informs clinical practice.

-- To provide students with an understanding and appreciation of cultural factors relevant to diversity.
+- Students acquire an understanding and appreciation of cultural factors relevant to diversity.

 Professional development and personal growth are integral to the degree programs at MiSPP, and many aspects of the educational process are based on experiential learning and self-exploration.
 Students participate in courses, group process, and other related activities that require self-exploration, dialogue and expression of personal information.
 In addition, courses, clinical supervision or other program-related activities may require classroom presentations and/or written assignments that involve the communication of personal information.